 She was hired.

 What if they come back when you're gone.
 Her subconscious, always a fairweather friend, had whispered to her as she walked away from everything she’d ever known.
 Twisting her gut with worries about a family she could barely remember.
 The ones who had abandoned her on that waste of a planet in the first place.
 They're not coming back.
-She had to remind herself.
+She had had to remind herself.
 No one’s going to save me.

 Her mind snaps back to the present as her seat mate starts to fidget next to her.
 Looking even more anxious than Rey feels.

 She's been lumped in with the other new recruits, a skinny young man with a nervous face by the name of Lim and a set of unsettlingly attractive twins named Zalya and Yalza.
 Sandwiched between them on the shuttle, the twins seem content to accept their new leader's words at face value but it's clear that Lim isn't quite as sure.
-Visibly shaking as he raises his hand, squinting up at the front of the shuttle.
+Visibly shaking he raises his hand, squinting up at the front of the shuttle.

 Rey tenses.
-There have been rumours of course, there are always rumours.
+There have been rumours of course, but there are always rumours.
 Scary stories of a Sith-like figure that frequents the First Order’s flagship, taller than a Krayt Dragon and twice as vicious.

 She doesn't believe it, she told Lim as much back on the docking station before they boarded the shuttle.
 Jedi Knights and Sith Lords and the rest of it were stories.
 Good stories sure, the best kind of stories in her opinion, but stories nonetheless.
 The universe was nowhere near interesting enough for them to be real.